Woods Coffee: Locations

-Controversy
+Coffee Cup Sculpture Controversy

 In 2011, founder Wes Herman announced plans to create a sculpture that was to be built in front of their Flatiron location in Bellingham, Washington.
 The sculpture design was chosen in a community contest, and was to depict a "coffee cup pouring coffee onto the sidewalk".
 The plan was opposed by some residents of the city primarily over environmental concerns about depicting a disposable cup and opposition to the logo on the cup.
 Initially, City representatives informally went along with the idea.
 However, a more formal investigation showed that the private property location was smaller than originally thought, and would have some difficulty being approved by the City Planning Department. " 'We had responses that were both positive and not positive, and the not positive group was very vocal,' said Herman, noting that's not what they intended when they created the design contest."
 Herman said that he still wants to do something to support the Arts District.